harrysolutions/univention-corporate-server/doc/architecture/index.rst

 Introduction
 ************

-Welcome to the architecture of Univention Corporate Server (UCS).
+Welcome to the architecture documentation of Univention Corporate Server (UCS).

 This document is for consultants, administrators, solution architects, software developers and system engineers.
 It describes the technical architecture of UCS